Gina Luria Walker: Project Continua

 Project Continua launched in 2012 as the online compendium to the Female Biography Project.
-Scholars realized they had surpassed Mary Hays's source material yet continued to uncover female philosophers and intellectuals who had been lost to history.
 The goal was to create a public, multimedia resource dedicated to the preservation of women's intellectual history from the earliest surviving evidence into the 21st century.
 "There have always been women producing knowledge and contributing to human understanding and participating in the great events and new ideas of their time," said Walker in an interview.
 "Most of whom have been ignored, trivialized, or written out."
-The project features biographies and references to additional source material for scholars interested in conducting further research.
-Walker partnered with the Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum to advance the site.
+The project includes biographies and references to additional source material for scholars interested in conducting further research.

-Walker and the scholars initially believed they were supplementing the traditional historical canon with new information––hence the name Project Continua––but as the scope of previously unknown and suppressed material came to light, they renamed their effort The New Historia.
+Project Continua's feminist work on Wikipedia was featured on Buzzfeed's list of "18 Badass Women You Probably Didn't Hear About In 2014."

+In 2015, Walker collaborated with the Sackler Senior Curator, Catherine Morris, on a symposium.
+Titled "Revising Revisionism," the event was presented by The Elizabeth A. Sackler Center at The Brooklyn Museum with Project Continua.
+"Revising Revisionism" examined "the intersection of biography, art, history, historiography, and feminism—fields that align and diverge—by bringing together practitioners from different disciplines.

 Wikipedia

 Disturbed by the gender disparity of Wikipedia's content, Walker started an Edit-A-Thon in 2015 to train more women as Wikipedia editors.
 Wikipedia is the Internet's largest source of free information, yet less than ten percent of Wikipedia editors are women, and only six percent of experienced editors are women.
 This is reflected in the site's content which is distorted in favor of men's contributions to science and philosophy.

-“Historically, Wikipedia may not be that different from the very first encyclopedias, which developed as a way for educated men to communicate with each other and create foundational knowledge” said Gina Luria Walker during an interview with The Atlantic.
+"Historically, Wikipedia may not be that different from the very first encyclopedias, which developed as a way for educated men to communicate with each other and create foundational knowledge" said Gina Luria Walker during an interview with The Atlantic.
 "Around 150 men contributed to the great encyclopedia of the Enlightenment, Walker pointed out, but no women did.
-The very first version of Encyclopædia Britannica, written between 1768 and 1771, featured 39 pages on curing disease in horses, and three words on woman: 'female of man'."
+The first version of Encyclopædia Britannica, written between 1768 and 1771, featured 39 pages on curing disease in horses, and three words on woman: 'female of man'."

-In particular, Wikipedia suffers from an age-old sexist tendency, that of defining a woman by her relationship status with a man.“The pages that do exist about notable women are more likely to mention their gender and relationship status than articles about men.”
+In particular, Wikipedia suffers from an age-old sexist tendency, that of defining a woman by her relationship status with a man.
+"The pages that do exist about notable women are more likely to mention their gender and relationship status than articles about men."

-“There needs to be a conscious collaborative determination by women, including girls, that we want to know about women of the past, we want to have access to our foremothers, and that we want to revise history,” Walker said.
-“Every time a woman is denied the full weight of what she has achieved, it is a loss for all of us,” Walker said.
+"There needs to be a conscious collaborative determination by women, including girls, that we want to know about women of the past, we want to have access to our foremothers, and that we want to revise history", Walker said.
+"Every time a woman is denied the full weight of what she has achieved, it is a loss for all of us," Walker said.